 We have received so many new volunteers in the past few weeks who have stepped up to fill in for our regular team.
 Thank you!
 In an effort to work with smaller volunteer crews we are not in need of new volunteers at this time.

 Safety Precautions We Are Taking

 We have altered our services so we can keep serving local families but keeping everyone safe from infection.
 We are taking every precaution necessary including 1) The building is limited to staff or volunteers only – all donors and recipients will be served outside of our back door 2) We are quarantining canned good donations for 72 hours and boxed donations for 24 hours as per the CDC’s information on how long the virus can live on different surfaces.
 3) We are regularly sanitizing all surfaces and volunteers and staff are washing hands in between clients.
 4) We are coordinating all financial assistance and financial coaching by phone instead of in person.
+5) All personnel is required to wear face masks when inside the building and maintain a 6 foot distance.
 Want to learn more?
-Click here to view our full list of safety guidelines for our food pantry .
+Click here to view our UPDATED safety guidelines for our food pantry .

 Do you know someone who needs assistance?

 Check out www.thrivepeninsula.org/help for details on how to receive our services.

 Thank you for your steadfast support of our mission.
 Please take action today to help us lift up our neighbors in need during this unprecedented emergency.